 Adopting a pet from a rescue is startlingly similar to adopting a human baby from an adoption agency.

-In both cases, the groups requires a thorough screening process to ensure that the pet/baby is placed in a home where he will not only be cherished for the rest of his life but also receive the appropriate care and nurturing he needs to thrive.
+In both cases, the groups require a thorough screening process to ensure that the pet/baby is placed in a home where they will not only be cherished for the rest of their life but also receive the appropriate care and nurturing they need to thrive.